lsu lab season

 For access to technical documents about the Studio Theatre (ground plan, light plot etc) , please contact Chris Wood, co-chair of the Lab Season Committee at firstname.lastname@example.org.

-The deadline for submissions is Friday, January 14.
-The Lab Season Committee will meet with all students submitting Lab Season proposals the first week of classes.
+The deadline for submissions is Wednesday, November 30.
+The Lab Season Committee will meet with all students submitting Lab Season proposals early in the spring semester.